Home > Support MSAQ > Ways to Give > Project Penguin

 These chicks are the first penguins hatched in Mississippi!

-Penguin Chick 1 and Penguin Chick 2 are doing well and so are the penguin parents!
+Penguin Chicks 1, 2, and 3 are doing well and so are the penguin parents!

 Unfortunately, our penguins aren't on campus yet (we're still fundraising for their on-campus habitat), but you can catch some of the adult members of the colony by booking a penguin encounter!